deryayigit/ceng-foundations/engineering-math/README.md

 Engineering Mathematics is a structured framework that enables engineers to model, transform, analyse, and apply real-world systems through mathematical representations.
 The aim is to transform abstract mathematical structures into tools applicable to engineering problems.
-This course covers Fourier series, Discrete Fourier Transform (DFT), Fast Fourier Transform (FFT), convolution and correlation operations, matrix analysis, determinant calculations, N-dimensional vector spaces, matrix rank, eigenvalue and eigenvector calculation methods, and the numerical applications of these concepts.
+This course includes Fourier series, Discrete Fourier Transform (DFT), Fast Fourier Transform (FFT), convolution and correlation operations, matrix analysis, determinant calculations, N-dimensional vector spaces, matrix rank, eigenvalue and eigenvector calculation methods, and the numerical applications of these concepts.

 ## Repository Structure